Theatre Arts Degrees

 We aim to introduce the four critical pathways of Theatre Production: Lighting, Sound, Stage, and Production Management.

 The first year provides a diagnostic opportunity to gain new knowledge and skills across all disciplines, to develop your focused specialisms.
 Initially taking junior roles on productions, you will work across performance genres, including musical theatre, acting, live events, and dance.
-This practical experience will assist in making decisions about future progression and specialization.
+This practical experience will assist in making decisions about future progression and specialisation.

 • Unit 1: Theatre Induction & Process